 It is well known that the learning error rate suffers from an optimistic bias.
 It underestimates the generalization error rate.
-For validation, it is then common practice to compute the classification error rate on a validation dataset distinct from the data used in the learning phase.
+For validation, it is then common to compute the classification error rate on a separate dataset not used for learning.
 Alternatively, and perhaps more frequently, a cross-validation error rate is computed.
-A 10-fold cross-validation (10CV), for instance, consists of splitting the learning sample into 10 approximately equally sized parts.
+A 10 folds cross-validation (10CV), for instance, consists in splitting the learning sample into 10 approximately equally sized parts.
 Dropping each time a different part we get 10 learning datasets from which 10 trees are induced.
-For each of them we compute the error rate on the dropped-out data.
+For each of them we compute the error rate on the dropped out data.
 The cross-validation error rate is the mean values of the 10 resulting error rates.

-6.2.
-Experimentation
+6.2 Experimentation

-We have experimented with our approach on eight benchmark datasets.
-Table V gives the cross-validation success rates obtained for each dataset with Arbogodaï and, for the sake of comparison, with CART and CHAID.
+We have experimented our approach on 8 benchmark datasets.
+Table 5 gives the cross-validation success rates obtained for each dataset with Arbogodaï and, for the sake of comparison, with CART and CHAID.
 For Arbogodaï, we give the rate derived from both the classical and the weighted superclass error.
-Arbogodaï ranks first for five of the eight datasets whatever error is considered.
+Arbogodaï ranks first for 5 of the 8 datasets whatever error is considered.
 Unsurprisingly, its superiority is mostly significant when the number of values of the target variable is large.